Grounding Everything in Tokens for Multimodal Large Language Models: GETok: Grounding Everything in Tokens

 \textbf{Format Reward.} This reward encourages structured output with reasoning in \texttt{<think>} tags and spatial predictions in \texttt{<answer>} tags containing \texttt{<box>} and \texttt{<seg>} tokens.

 \textbf{Non-repeat Reward.} This reward penalizes sentence-level repetition when multiple identical sentences appear.

-\textbf{Mask Reward.} This reward favors large IoU scores between the generated masks and GT masks using a piecewise function.
+\textbf{Mask Reward.} This reward encourages higher IoU scores between the generated masks and ground-truth masks using a piecewise function.
 For automated quality assessment, we employ SAM~\cite{sam} and convert predicted boxes and points into spatial prompts to generate masks.